jpnt/jpnt-void-packages/README.md

 This repository contains additional XBPS source packages to be built for the Void Linux distribution.

 The needed utilities to build these packages are not present here.
+This is the environment that i use.
 This repository merely serves to hold additional packages that may or may not be pushed to the master branch of void-packages.

 ## Usage